gualtar/gualtar.github.io/_posts/2019-11-02-Marrakech.md

 author: Xinlian
 ---

 We selected Casablanca because Morocco was the closet place out of the Schengen Visa area.
-We had never heard of Marrakesh before until Dr. Biswas reminded us of it.
+We had never heard of Marrakesh until Dr. Biswas reminded us of it.
 Having completed our Morocco trip, we were so lucky to have gone to Marrakesh; otherwise it would be like not having gone to Morocco at all.

 ##The Train Ride